flaxton/autoiq-google-workspace/README.md

 ### <a name="chrome"></a>Using Google Chrome

-__*If*__ you already have a Google/Gmail account, you will want to use a separate profile for the Greenville Chorale account.
+__*If*__ you already have a Google/Gmail account, you will want to use a separate profile for the Auto IQ account.

 Here's how to add another profile on __*Chrome on Windows*__: